piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

 ### Analysis setup

 Finally, some parameters for run-time analysis are chosen by setting them `T` (true).
+Further, with `TimeStampLength = 13`, the names of the output files are shortened for better postprocessing.
+If this is not done, e.g. Paraview does not sort the files correctly and will display faulty behaviour over time.

     ! =============================================================================== !
     !
 Analysis
     ! =============================================================================== !
-    CalcCharge               = T ! writes rel/abs charge error to PartAnalyze.csv
-    CalcPotentialEnergy      = T ! writes the potential field energy to FieldAnalyze.csv CalcKineticEnergy        = T ! writes the kinetic energy of all particle species to PartAnalyze.csv
+    TimeStampLength         = 13 !
+Reduces the length of the timestamps in filenames for better postprocessing CalcCharge               = T ! writes rel/abs charge error to PartAnalyze.csv CalcPotentialEnergy      = T ! writes the potential field energy to FieldAnalyze.csv CalcKineticEnergy        = T ! writes the kinetic energy of all particle species to PartAnalyze.csv